Are you still looking for your life purpose?

 - I would wish my life away to the weekend or my next holiday, I’d sit in meetings thinking there must be more to life than this.

 - I’d allow the negativity in the office and the low staff morale to bring me down and I would go home at the end of the day feeling drained.
 I didn’t have the energy to think about what I was going to do to get myself out of that situation.

 Eventually I hit rock bottom.
 I became stressed and this caused anxiety.
 I basically burned out.
-I was signed off work for the first time in my life and the company I worked for offered me no support.
+I was signed off work for the first time in my life and they offered me no support.
 In fact when I explained my stress and anxiety to my manager she rolled her eyes at me.
 But that’s a story for another time.

 I needed a plan.
 I knew I needed to get out of there and that I was meant for so much more – but no matter how hard I tried I just couldn’t seem to work out what that was!
 It took me such a long time to find the answer, but when I did it all made sense and I realised that elements of my other jobs and other experiences in my life has been clues all along!